Every Homeschool

 7. Memoria Press Classical Kindergarten

-Cost: ~$540.
+Cost: see publisher pricing page for current.
 Parent time: 2 hours.
 Reading: Phonics with First Start Reading.
 Faith: Christian (Catholic and Protestant, dual-friendly).

 Classical methodology adapted for 5-year-olds.
 Introduces copywork, poetry memorization, and nature study alongside phonics.
 Best for: families committed to classical education from the beginning, Catholic families.